Quantum Fokker-Planck Master Equation for Continuous Feedback Control

 where $P > 0$ corresponds to extracting energy from the bath.
 For strong measurements ($\eta\rightarrow 0$), feedback is consistently applied correctly and energy is only extracted from the reservoir.
 The maximum extraction rate $P=\Gamma \Delta n_B(\Delta)$ is limited by the coupling $\Gamma$ and the average occupation $n_B(\Delta)$ of the bath.
 For weak measurements, feedback errors together with the asymmetry between excitation and de-excitation rates lead to a net dissipation of energy.
 Interestingly, the maximum dissipation rate $P=-\Gamma\Delta/2$ is independent of $n_B(\Delta)$.
 Equation (\ref{eq:classical-power}) is plotted with a black, dashed line in Fig.~\ref{fig:toy-panel}, illustrating the behavior for weak and strong measurements.
 Additionally, we computed the power by (i) numerically solving Eq.~(\ref{eq:MAIN-RESULT}) (solid colored lines), and (ii) using the separation of timescales technique to first order in $1/\gamma$ (dashed colored lines) (see SM for details).
 As $\gamma$ decreases, the extracted power decreases because the detector can no longer resolve fast changes in the system, missing opportunities to extract energy.
 The separation of timescales approximation gradually breaks down as $\gamma$ and $\Gamma$ become comparable.

 Following Ref.~\cite{Esposito-EPL-2012}, in the long-time limit, Eq.~(\ref{eq:Classical-feedback-Liouvillian}) implies the detailed fluctuation theorem

 for the number of extracted energy quanta $m$, where $m>0$ ($m<0$) corresponds to extracting (dissipating) energy from the bath.
 The term $\Delta/T$ is the entropy change in the bath related to the exchange of a single quantum.
 The information term $\ln(\frac{1-\eta}{\eta})$ is given by the log-odds of not making an error and can be interpreted as the difference in information content between correctly and incorrectly applying feedback.
 Note that most information from the continuous measurement is discarded - it is only the information during a change in the system state that matters.
 In the error free limit, $\eta \rightarrow 0$, the information term diverges, illustrating absolute irreversibility, i.e., all excitations are extracted.
+See SM for a derivation of Eq.~(\ref{eq:fluctuation-thm}).

 \textit{Quantum toy model.} We consider a qubit coherently driven by an external driving field, see inset of Fig.~\ref{fig:toy-panel}(b).
 Measurement and feedback are identical to the classical toy model, now extracting energy from the driving field.
 The feedback protocol is described by $\mathcal{L}_t(D)\hat{\rho} = -i[\hat{H}_t(D),\hat{\rho}]$ with Hamiltonian